VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 ### Database: PostgreSQL.
 With a twist

-The backbone of this architecture is the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)-ish architecture based on an immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
+The backbone of this architecture is the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) architecture based on an immutable, append-only data store representing every single mutation to the data on the platform in order to ensure full replayability and traceability.
 How can we do this with PostgreSQL?

 Easy.
 Revoke UPDATE and DELETE privileges!

-Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, like MongoDB would be overkill given the small scale—particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.
+Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, would be overkill given the small scale—particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.

 We could store votes in a single table where a simple [GROUP BY](https://www.sqltutorial.org/sql-group-by/) will aggregate election results.